 In his free time, Evan enjoys playing the best instrument (viola), debating, and sleeping, with a little bit of tennis and snowboarding to get his heart rate up.
 He is honored to be a part of the Math and Science Club team.

-Yan-Ru Cao is a high school freshman with a passion for all things STEM, especially math and chemistry.
+Yan-Ru Cao is a high school sophomore with a passion for all things STEM, especially math and chemistry.
 He enjoys participating in various academic competitions, including math, science, linguistics, and quizbowl.
 His achievements include being on the AMC8 Distinguished Honor Roll, placing 5th individually and 1st as a team in State MathCounts; winning the State Science bowl Championship and placing 7th nationally, qualifying for the NACLO Invitational, and earning 4th place individually and 33rd as a team at the Quizbowl Nationals.
 Outside of academics, Yan-Ru loves studying and riding trains, reading comics, playing tennis, tending to his vegetable garden, cooking, and traveling.

-Jacob Lee is a sophomore at Minnetonka High School.
+Jacob Lee is a junior at Minnetonka High School.
 He is heavily involved in the math competitions community and has competed in math competitions such as the AMC Competition series, ARML, CMIMC, and SMT.
 He is also very interested in physics and has qualified for the USAPhO.
 Outside of math and physics he enjoys playing the viola, running, science bowl, volunteering, and skiing.

-Alex Ren is a freshman at Minnetonka High School.
+Alex Ren is a sophomore at Minnetonka High School.
 He became interested in STEM activities when he first joined the Minnetonka Middle School east Math & Science Club.
 In 7th grade, his team, lead by Michael Luo, took 4th place at the National Science Bowl.
 The following year, he & Evan co-captained the team to a 7th place finish at Nationals.
 That same year, the school won the 1st place team award at MATHCOUNTS State.

 Alex particularly enjoys earth science, physics, and mathematics.
 He loves clouds (it isn't as boring as you'd think), glaciers, volcanoes, kinematics, and separable differential equations (as opposed to linear differential equations).
 He's keen on spreading knowledge about these various topics (especially clouds), and is excited to give lectures on them (especially clouds).